-I have owned a Honda CRF250 Rally for about a year, but never really rode it until a few weeks ago.
-I wanted to test it so I decided to make the trip.
-But because I was limited for time, I would go on the roads which would be more direct.
-However, I prefer the off road.
+I have owned a Honda CRF250 Rally for about a year, but never really rode it.
+I wanted to test it after talking to a friend about it, but only had a few days free, so I decided I would go on the roads first which would be faster However, I prefer the off road.
 I prepped the bike the day before, including packing some tools and tubes I may need.
 I also took a change of clothes and my plan was to leave early the next morning.

 I got away by 7:15am on a nice, cool, dry morning.
 My final destination of Boulapha in Khammoune Province, was 900km away.
 I was planning on riding Route 13 to Phoukhoun, then switching to Route 7.
 That would get me to Phonsavan by lunch time, with a very tidy 270km under my belt.
 A great morning, good roads, and good weather, what more could you ask?
 I arrived at Phoukhoun about 9.30am and things needed refilling.
 One was the tank and the other was my stomach; petrol for the first and noodles for the second.